bluebanquise/bluebanquise/resources/documentation/monitoring/introduction.rst

 Introduction
 ============

-This monitoring documentation has multiple aims:
+The monitoring documentation provides:

-* Provide an overview of Prometheus and the different exporters.
+* an overview of Prometheus and the different exporters.
-* Provide instructions on how to add exporters to nodes, and how you could add your own exporters.
+* instructions on how to add exporters to nodes, and how you could add your own exporters.
-* Provide instructions on alerting configuration.
+* instructions on alerting configuration.
-* Provide an overview of Grafana and the different dashboard.
+* an overview of Grafana and the different dashboards.

-This documentation is built around those section:
+It includes the following sections:

 1. Prometheus
 2. Alerts